PegasusSimulator/PegasusSimulator/docs/source/tutorials/create_standalone_application.rst

 take advantage of its ``callback system`` to declare that some functions defined by us should be called at every physics iteration, render iteration or every time there is a timeline event, such as pressing the start/stop button.
 In this case, the ``physics_callback`` method will be invoked at every physics step, the ``render_callback`` at every render step and ``timeline_callback`` every time there is a timeline event.
 You can add as many callbacks as you want.
+After having all your callbacks defined, the ``world.reset()`` method should be invoked to initialize the ``physics context`` and set any existing robot joints (in this case there is none) to their default state.

 .. literalinclude:: ../../../examples/0_template_app.py
    :language: python